 To be revealed in my Guru course of “how to solo travel to conferences and EDM parties without your spouse” at the bargain price of $997 very soon… of course entry is limited to the first 100 applicants 😉

 Of course, there will be no course… but here is the back story.

-Surpassing all expectations my wife suggested I do a solo trip to Bangkok to see my favourite DJ.
+Surpassing all expectations my wife suggested I do a solo trip to Bangkok to see my favorite DJ.

 I was, and am still, blown away by my wife’s kindness.